 Safety should be the primary concern when planning an event.
 You should think about measures to ensure the safety of other park users (For example requiring the use of spotters on certain holes and signs warning of flying discs placed around the park), players (for example ensuring holes don’t cross over and alerting players to any hazards) and volunteers.
 TDs should complete a risk assessment during the planning phase of the event.
 Think about what conditions will be like at that time of year and plan accordingly.
 ADG has a bad weather policy that should be followed.
 TDs should make players aware of how the TD will alert them in the event that play needs to be suspended (eg an air horn or car horn).
 All events should follow local regulations and restrictions at the time of the event.

 ADG event fees include third party insurance coverage for the event.
 To ensure that ADG/AFDA insurance coverage applies to you, please check that your course is covered under the list of included council areas.
-You can obtain a certificate of currency for insurance and policy wording from AFDA.
+These lists are periodically updated so please contact your ADG state representative to check.
 If your course is not currently covered contact firstname.lastname@example.org with the council area at least 2 months prior to the event.

 ADG Event Fees cover event Insurance, event preregistration page and calendar and point tracking.
 ADG have attempted to keep the fees as low as possible to ensure maximum participation.
 The fee schedule for events is as follows.

-- $3.50 per player per day for B tier tournaments
+- $3.50 per player per day for ADG non-tour events

-- $7.00 per player per day for A tier Tournaments
+- $7.00 per player per day for ADG tour events

 Following completion of your event ADG will issue the TD an invoice based on the reported number of players.
 All event fees are required to be paid to ADG in full not later than 30 days after receiving an invoice.
 Payment details will be included with the invoice.
 Any questions about payments can be made to email@example.com.